 Submissions Types

-We are actively accepting scholarship submission to the new Harvard Journal in Islamic Law for new scholarship in Islamic law, and its related Forum for new developments in Islamic law scholarship, cases, and AI/Digital Humanities.
-Submissions may take many forms, including: Articles, Essays, Case Briefs, Student Notes, Scholarship Reviews, Tech Reviews, Forum Comments or Responses (by open submissions and invitation), Symposia Participation on New Scholarship (by invitation), and Roundtable Contributions on Recent Islamic caselaw or Digital Islamic Law (by invitation).
+We are actively accepting scholarship submission to the Journal in Islamic Law for new scholarship in Islamic law, and to its related Forum for new developments in Islamic law scholarship, cases, and AI/Digital Humanities.
+Submissions may take many forms, including: Articles, Essays, Student Notes, Book Reviews, Tech Reviews, Forum Comments or Responses (by invitation), Symposia Participation on New Scholarship (by invitation), and Roundtable Contributions on Recent Islamic caselaw or Digital Islamic Law (by invitation).
 The below sections describe each submission type, parameters and word count, and the policies for peer review.

 Submission Descriptions & Parameters

-• Articles and Essays: Articles present sustained works of original research on some aspect of Islamic or comparative law; essays are usually narrower in scope.
-While the line between them is not rigid, we recommend that article submissions have fewer than 25,000 words, including footnotes; and essay submissions have fewer than 8,000 words, including footnotes.
+- Articles and Essays: Articles present sustained works of original research on some aspect of Islamic or comparative law; essays are usually narrower in scope.
+While the line between them is not rigid, we recommend that article submissions have fewer than 12,500 words, including footnotes.
+We publish two types of essays: (1) Journal essays, which have fewer than 5,000 words, including footnotes; and (2) Blog essays, which have fewer than 2,000 words, including footnotes.
+Blog essays may be considered for publication in the Journal at the editors’ discretion.

 Citations